-If you build a better implementation that's not domain specific, consider adding it as a patch in our issue tracker and we'll take it along in future refactors and optimize it.
+If you build a better implementation that's not domain specific, consider contributing it back as a pull request on github and we'll take it along in future refactors and optimize it.

 Chapter 9.
 Evolutionary algorithms

 Evolutionary algorithms work on a population of solutions and evolve that population.